The Hidden Complexity of Gummy Vitamin Manufacturing

 Brands typically think about gummies from a marketing angle: consumers love them, they're easy to take, they signal quality.
 But let's talk about what gummy manufacturing actually costs compared to tablets or capsules.

-Minimum order quantities for custom gummy manufacturing typically start at 2,000-5,000 units because of setup time, depositing equipment requirements, and the economics of batch sizes.
-Compare that to tablets or capsules where 500-1,000 unit minimums are completely feasible.
+Minimum order quantities for custom gummy manufacturing typically start at 2,000–5,000 units because of setup time, depositing equipment requirements, and batch economics.
+Compare that to tablets or capsules where 500–1,000 unit minimums are completely feasible.

 Testing Requirements You Might Not Expect

 The higher moisture and sugar content creates a more hospitable environment for microbial growth than dry tablet formats.
 While proper manufacturing controls prevent contamination, the risk profile is different.
-You need:
+You need water activity (aw) testing—should be below 0.65 for stability—more frequent environmental monitoring during production, and enhanced cleaning validation protocols.

 The Real Question: Should You Even Make Gummies?